OSGeo/gdal/doc/source/drivers/raster/pds4.rst

 appending a new table to an existing table, the following layer creation options are available:

--  **TABLE_TYPE**\ =DELIMITED/CHARACTER/BINARY.
+-  .. lco:: TABLE_TYPE
+      :choices: DELIMITED, CHARACTER, BINARY.

       Determines the type of
       the PDS4 table to create.
 DELIMITED is the default and corresponds to a CSV table file (with comma field separator).
 CHARACTER corresponds to a fixed-width ASCII table.
 BINARY corresponds to a fixed-width table.
 For fixed-width table, for String fields, an arbitrary width of 64 bytes is used if there is no explicit field set in the OGR field definition.
 Only DELIMITED supports arbitrary encoding of geometry as a WKT string.
 The two other table types only support points for geographic coordinates (LAT, LONG).

--  **LINE_ENDING**\ = CRLF/LF.
+-  .. lco:: LINE_ENDING
+      :choices: CRLF, LF
+      :default: CRLF
+      :since: 3.4

       Determines the line-ending character sequence.
-   Only applies to TABLE_TYPE=DELIMITED or CHARACTER.
-The default is CRLF (Carriage Return and Line Feed).
-It can be set to LF for just Line Feed character.
-(GDAL >= 3.4)
--  **GEOM_COLUMNS**\ =AUTO/WKT/LONG_LAT.
+      Only applies if :lco:`TABLE_TYPE` is DELIMITED or CHARACTER.

+-  .. lco:: GEOM_COLUMNS
+      :choices: AUTO, WKT, LONG_LAT

       Specify how the geometry is
       encoded.
 In AUTO mode, for DELIMITED tables, if the input geometry is Point with a geographic CRS attached to the laye, then a LONG and LAT columns will be created to store the point coordinates.
 For other geometry types, a WKT column is used.
 The WKT value of this option can also be used to force a WKT column to be created when a LONG and LAT columns would have been possible.
 For fixed-width table types, only AUTO and LONG_LAT are possible.

+-  .. lco:: CREATE_VRT
+      :choices: YES, NO

--  **CREATE_VRT**\ =YES/NO. Defaults to YES for a DELIMITED table.
+      Defaults to YES for a DELIMITED table.
 In that case, a OGR VRT (XML file) will be created along-side the .csv file.

--  **LAT**\ =string.
+-  .. lco:: LAT
+      :default: Latitude

       Name of a field containing a Latitude value.
-   Defaults to Latitude.
       Only used when the geometry comes from a Point layer with geographic CRS

--  **LONG**\ =string.
+-  .. lco:: LONG
+      :default: Longitude

       Name of a field containing a Longitude value.
-   Defaults to Longitude.
       Only used when the geometry comes from a Point layer with geographic CRS

--  **ALT**\ =string.
+-  .. lco:: ALT
+      :default: Altitude

       Name of a field containing a Altitude value.
-   Defaults to Altitude.
       Only used when the geometry comes from a Point layer with geographic CRS

--  **WKT**\ =string.
+-  .. lco:: WKT

       Name of a field containing a WKT value.

+-  .. lco:: SAME_DIRECTORY
+      :choices: YES, NO
+      :default: NO

--  **SAME_DIRECTORY**\ =YES/NO. Whether table files should be created in the same directory, or in a subdirectory.
-Defaults to NO, that is that table files will be created in a subdiretory whose name is the basename of the XML file.
+      Whether table files should be created in the same directory, or in a subdirectory.
+Defaults to NO, that is that table files will be created in a subdirectory whose name is the basename of the XML file.
 For example if creating a "foo.xml" PDS4 dataset, table files will be created in the "foo" subdirectory by default.
 If this option is set to YES, they will be created in the same directory as "foo.xml".

 Subdataset / multiple image support
 -----------------------------------